 The following guide is designed to help you navigate the ClinicalTrials.gov (i.e., PRS system) registration and results reporting process.
-If you have any ClinicalTrials.gov questions, or to request a tailored training, please contact firstname.lastname@example.org.
+If you have any ClinicalTrials.gov questions, please contact firstname.lastname@example.org.

 What is ClinicalTrials.gov?